horazont/aioxmpp/docs/user-guide/quickstart.rst

 The idea of services is to abstract away the details of the protocol implemented, and offer additional features (such as caching).
-Several services are offered by :mod:`aioxmpp`, the easiest way to find those is to simply check the :ref:`API Reference <api>`; most XEPs supported by :mod:`aioxmpp` are implemented as services.
+Several services are offered by :mod:`aioxmpp`; most XEPs supported by :mod:`aioxmpp` are implemented as services.
+An overview of the existing services can be found in the API reference at :ref:`api-aioxmpp-services`.

 Relevant docmuentation: